NOAC Mission Statement

 A goal of the Northeast Ohio Au.D.
 Consortium is to educate students in all aspects of audiologic diagnosis and treatment.
 As such, graduates are prepared for placements in any type of audiology practice including hospital, clinic, private practice, school, or industrial settings.

 Meeting the Needs of Ohio

 Ohio has a critical need for additional audiologists.
 Ohio's elderly population currently ranks 7th nationally.
-Projections are that the elderly population in Ohio will increase from 20% TO 49% in the coming years.
+Projections are that the elderly population in Ohio will increase to over 11.7 million people by 2025.
 Given the prevalence rate of hearing impairment (30% for age 65 and 70% for over age 80), significant need exists for additional audiologists.
 There are fewer than 30 certified audiologists employed in Ohio's primary and secondary public schools to serve the thousands of children with periodic and/or permanent hearing problems.
 More audiologists are needed in Ohio's public schools if children with hearing problems are to be identified and served properly.
 Universal hearing screening of all newborn infants is mandatory.
-Ohio currently ranks 7th nationally with over 155,400 births per year.
+Ohio currently ranks 7th nationally with nearly 140,000 births per year.

 Policy of Non-Discrimination in Programs and Activities